0LNetworkCommunity/libra-legacy-v6/developers.libra.org/website/blog/2020-01-23-full-node-basics.md

 - Full nodes ("FNs") enable external validation of blockchain correctness.
 FNs revalidate and replay all the transactions committed by validators when they synchronize to the current state of the blockchain.
 This allows full nodes to ensure that transactions have been executed according to the rules of the protocol.
 - FNs make it easier to scale read traffic.
 They serve read queries from clients.
 - FNs enable greater insight into the blockchain for third-party blockchain applications such as explorers, wallets, exchanges, and so on.
 If an entity (e.g., an exchange or a wallet) runs a full node, that entity can:
-  - Get a consistent view of the Libra network
+  - Get a consistent view of the Diem network
   - Avoid rate limitations on read traffic
   - Run custom analytics on historical data
   - Get notifications about particular on-chain events
 - FNs protect validators from Distributed Denial of Service (DDoS) attacks.

-## Who runs Libra full nodes?
+## Who runs Diem full nodes?

 It's important to understand that all full nodes have the same functionality and store the same data, irrespective of who runs them.
 The accuracy of the data stored by full nodes is authenticated by validators.
 So, who might run full nodes?